 While this fast-paced mystery illuminates the fears and troubles World War II inflicts on many groups of people, it is also a story full of love, kindness, and a celebration of the gift of finding family among strangers.

 Shadowed by Death will appeal to readers interested in northern California, World War II, the destructiveness of totalitarianism, the bond between people and dogs, and communities that celebrate food and friendship.

-It has received a starred review in Publishers Weekly and was a finalist for the Daphne du Maurier Excellence in Suspense and Mystery Award.
+It has received a starred review in Publishers Weekly and second place in the Daphne du Maurier Excellence in Suspense and Mystery Awards.